siyile/peakbagging-static/content/posts/chikamin_peak/index.md

 ![White slab section](imgs/slab.webp) ![Spectacle Lake and Glacier Lake](imgs/lakes.webp)

 From that point, the route was obvious.
 We followed the GPS up a gully, crossed a white slabby section, and continued climbing until we reached the ridge.
 A clear boot path from the ridge led us directly to the summit.
 The Class 3 chimney just below the top felt easy and safe.
-The summit offered fantastic views of Golden Creek Valley and the Snoqualmie region.
+The summit offered fantastic views of Gold Creek Valley and the Snoqualmie region.
 It took us three hours to get there.

 ![Crux class 3 Chimney](imgs/chimney.webp) ![Thompson and Huckleberry](imgs/2peaks.webp) ![Ski resort are visible from top](imgs/snoqualmiepass.webp)